varunsiravuri/powerhouse/README.md

 POWER HOUSE
-WHERE YOU CAN TURN YOUR IDEAS INTO
+WHERE YOU CAN TURN YOUR IDEAS INTO WEB APPLICATIONS.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started